Mailing address:

 Cancer Monitoring (Active Surveillance)

-Active Surveillance is a strategy that allows men with Low Grade (slow growing) prostate cancer to monitor prostate cancer.
-There are various treatment algorithms and not all physicians are the same.
-Our method tries to monitor the cancer as close as possible, yet minimize the number of visits.
-You can access your PSA test through MyChart and stay informed.
-We also will be rolling out a new platform where biomarkers and imaging tests can be stored and available to you on demand.
+Active Surveillance is a strategy that allows men with low-grade (slow-growing) prostate cancer to monitor their condition.
+There are various treatment algorithms, and not all physicians approach treatment the same way.
+Our aims to monitor the cancer as closely as possible while minimizing the number of visits.
+You can access your PSA test results through MyChart to stay informed.
+We also be rolling out a new platform where biomarkers and imaging tests can be stored and made available to you on demand.

-The more variation in practice means that there may not be good guidelines to follow, which makes Active Surveillance an ideal area of research.
-We have been enrolling men into the PASS study as a founding member.
-The study includes sites across the United States and run out of the the Fred Hutchinson Cancer Center sponsored by the Canary Foundation.
-Our patients have the benefit of being followed on a stringent protocol and when new biomarkers or tests become available, the patients may be provided additional information.
-I also feel this is a prime area for studies that could use diet, exercise, vaccine, and natural products to reduce the progression of cancer.
+The greater variation in practice means that there may not be clear guidelines to follow, making Active Surveillance an ideal area for research.
+We have been enrolling men in the PASS study as a founding member.
+The study includes sites across the United and is run out of the Fred Hutchinson Cancer Center, sponsored by the Canary Foundation.
+Our patients benefit from being followed under a stringent protocol, and when new biomarkers or tests become available, they may receive additional information.
+I also believe this is a prime area for studies that could utilize diet,, vaccines, and natural products to reduce cancer progression.
 We are actively pursuing these research programs to make them available to our patients.

 Robotic Surgery